LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/01-introduction-to-kindness-empathy-compassion.md

 ### 1-2 When do people need our care?

 People need care from others when they are vulnerable or suffering.
-Their problems may be physical, emotional or both:
+Their problems may be physical, emotional or&nbsp;both:

 - Physical problems might be pain, weakness or fever.
 - Emotional (feelings) problems might be feeling frightened, angry or unhappy.